 - Can’t be defined as ambiverts because they either tend to be at the extremes of both personality traits.

-Now to help you understand more what an omnivert is and decide if you’re actually one, here are 6 signs to look for in yourself (or someone you know) to see if you’re an omnivert based on how other omniverts defined themselves:
+Now to help you understand more what an omnivert personality is and decide if you’re actually one, here are 6 omnivert signs to look for in yourself (It’s like an omnivert test) to see if you’re omniverted based on how other omniverts defined themselves:

 1. You’re introverted with extroverts and extroverted with introverts.

 One of the main reasons why people often misunderstand your personality is that you display different personality traits with different people.

 It’s like being with reserved and quiet people makes you outgoing and talkative while being with noisy and outgoing people makes you retreat into your introverted self so then you’re quieter and reserved.